robmoore-i/LanguageLearning/README.md

-# Learning frontend

-React and Enzyme are very good.
-TDD is easy and highly applicable on frontend, don't be lazy (because you'll pay for it).

-# Neo4j

-Very cool.
-Be careful about what data you model with properties and whether you put those properties on nodes or edges.

-# Golang

-It's okay, but nothing special.
-I'm probably using it wrong.

 # This app

 I combine my favourite parts of Duolingo and Quizlet to create an app for pro learners.
-Or something.

 I am in this process also discovering the best ways to learn a language using tools.
-To this end one of the most important goals for the tool is that it is configurable and has a low cost of change (the same thing in a way, no?)
+To this end one of the most important goals for the tool is that it is configurable and has a low cost of change (in the end, the logical conclusion for lowering the cost of change is implementing configurability).

-Thoughts:
+Thoughts on language learning:
 - I want to be able to describe the world in a new language.
 - But only when I'm thinking about the fact that I want that.
 - I am usually thinking about how I'd like to be able to do that while I'm